-1. What personal information does PPCA collect?
+1. What kinds of personal information does PPCA collect and hold?

 We only collect personal information that we need for one or more of our business activities.
 Most of the personal information PPCA collects relates to individuals in their business or professional capacities, so we only collect this information as an incident of a business relationship with an individual or the organisation they work for.
 Some examples of this sort of information include: